TomDDG/ZXPicoMD/Code/README.md

 ````
 #define FFCONF_DEF	80196
 #define FF_FS_READONLY	0
-#define FF_FS_MINIMIZE	1 // removes un-needed operations such as mkdir in order to reduce memory footpint
+#define FF_FS_MINIMIZE	1 // removes un-needed operations such as mkdir in order to reduce memory footprint
 #define FF_USE_STRFUNC	0
 #define FF_USE_FIND		0
 #define FF_USE_MKFS		0